EDUCATION

 Some common scammer tactics include:

 • Scammers pretend to be someone you trust.
-They make themselves seem believable by pretending to be a friend, family member, or even connected with a company you know or a government agency.
+They make themselves seem believable by pretending to be a friend, family member, connected with a company you know, or a government agency.

 • Scammers create a sense of urgency.
 They rush you into making a quick decision before you investigate it.